cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 There are three types of light client attacks: lunatic attack, equivocation attack, and amnesia attack.
 For details, see the [CometBFT specification](https://github.com/cometbft/cometbft/blob/main/spec/light-client/attacks/notes-on-evidence-handling.md#evidence-handling).

-When a light client agent detects two conflicting headers, it will initially verify their traces (see [cometBFT detector](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/light/detector.go#L28)) using its primary and witness nodes.
+When a light client agent detects two conflicting headers, it will initially verify their traces (see [cometBFT detector](https://github.com/cometbft/cometbft/blob/v0.34.28/light/detector.go#L28)) using its primary and witness nodes.
 If these headers pass successful verification, the Byzantine validators will be identified based on the header's commit signatures and the type of light client attack.
-The agent will then transmit this information to its nodes using a [`LightClientAttackEvidence`](https://github.com/cometbft/cometbft/blob/feed0ddf564e113a840c4678505601256b93a8bc/docs/architecture/adr-047-handling-evidence-from-light-client.md) to be eventually voted on and added to a block.
+The agent will then transmit this information to its nodes using a [`LightClientAttackEvidence`](https://github.com/cometbft/cometbft/blob/v0.34.28/spec/consensus/evidence.md#light-client-attacks) evidence to be eventually voted on and added to a block.
 Note that from a light client agent perspective, it is not possible to establish whether a primary or a witness node, or both, are malicious.
-Therefore, it will create and send two `LightClientAttackEvidence`: one against the primary (sent to the witness), and one against the witness (sent to the primary).
+Therefore, it will create and send two evidences: one against the primary (sent to the witness), and one against the witness (sent to the primary).
-Both nodes will then verify it before broadcasting it and adding it to the [evidence pool](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/evidence/pool.go#L28).
+Both nodes will then verify it before broadcasting it and adding it to the [evidence pool](https://github.com/cometbft/cometbft/blob/v0.34.28/evidence/pool.go#L28).
-If a `LightClientAttackEvidence` is finally committed to a block, the chain's evidence module will execute it, resulting in the jailing and the slashing of the validators responsible for the light client attack.
+If an evidence is finally committed to a block, the chain's evidence module will execute it, resulting in the jailing and the slashing of the validators responsible for the light client attack.

 Light clients are a core component of IBC.
-In the event of a light client attack, IBC relayers notify the affected chains by submitting an [IBC misbehavior message](https://github.com/cosmos/ibc-go/blob/2b7c969066fbcb18f90c7f5bd256439ca12535c7/proto/ibc/lightclients/tendermint/v1/tendermint.proto#L79).
+In the event of a light client attack, IBC relayers notify the affected chains by submitting an [IBC misbehavior message](https://github.com/cosmos/ibc-go/blob/v4.4.2/proto/ibc/lightclients/tendermint/v1/tendermint.proto#L79).
-A misbehavior message includes the conflicting headers that constitute a `LightClientAttackEvidence`.
+A misbehavior message includes the conflicting headers that constitute a light client attack evidence.
 Upon receiving such a message, a chain will first verify whether these headers would have convinced its light client.
-This verification is achieved by checking the header states against the light client consensus states (see [IBC misbehaviour handler](https://github.com/cosmos/ibc-go/blob/2b7c969066fbcb18f90c7f5bd256439ca12535c7/modules/light-clients/07-tendermint/types/misbehaviour_handle.go#L101)).
+This verification is achieved by checking the header states against the light client consensus states (see [IBC misbehaviour handler](https://github.com/cosmos/ibc-go/blob/v4.4.2/modules/light-clients/07-tendermint/types/misbehaviour_handle.go#L24)).
 If the misbehaviour is successfully verified, the chain will then "freeze" the light client, halting any further trust in or updating of its states.

 ### Double Signing Attack